 Whether you make satellites or sell shoes, print is still an integral part of many business processes, and we know your needs are unique.
 That's why combining our industry expertise with personal understanding is so powerful as we work to turn raw data into well-informed insight.

 Led by specialists who are veterans of nearly every industry, Lexmark applies its experience to understand device performance in the context of where it's deployed, how it's used and the business process it supports.
-And with over 6.5 million Lexmark devices around the world running in places like banking, government, healthcare, insurance, education, manufacturing, and retail, we’ve learned a few things about the operating conditions, workflows, and specialized needs of your industry.
+And with over 6.5 million Lexmark devices around the world running in places like banking, government, healthcare, insurance, education, manufacturing, and retail, we’ve learnt a few things about the operating conditions, workflows, and specialised needs of your industry.

-When one organization using Lexmark products across thousands of locations reported their devices’ paper trays were breaking, our industry consultants investigated.
+When one organisation using Lexmark products across thousands of locations reported their devices’ paper trays were breaking, our industry consultants investigated.
 They discovered that employees in a retail setting were kicking and slamming paper trays shut, sometimes resulting in breaks to the trays’ backstop mechanism.
 Within two weeks, Lexmark engineers came up with a temporary fix to reinforce the backstop on already-deployed models, developed an upgrade for that model’s paper trays, and made automated tray-kick testing a standard part of future product development.